masum184e/opencv_python/README.md

 ```

 ## Image Property
-- `shape` - return a list containing (height, width, channels)
+- `shape` - return a list containing (height, width, channels), If an image is grayscale, the tuple returned contains only the number of rows and columns, so it is a good method to check whether the loaded image is grayscale or color.
-- `size` - returns the total number of elements in the image array, which is the product of its width, height, and number of channels.
+- `size` - returns the total number of pixel in the image array, which is the product of its width, height, and number of channels.
 - `ndim` - returns the number of dimensions of the image array.
 For example, grayscale images have 2 dimensions (height and width), while color images have 3 dimensions (height, width, and channels).
 - `min()` and `max()` - return the minimum and maximum pixel values in the image array, respectively.
 - `mean()` and `std()` - return the mean and standard deviation of pixel values in the image array, respectively.
+- `dtype` - return datatype of an image.
+It is very important while debugging because a large number of errors are caused by invalid datatype.

 ## Translation